 The Sub Team believes that even if the answer to these initial questions are “Yes”, the information and any additional input that may be provided as part of the responses will be useful to the Working Group.

-Other questions proposed for consideration by the Working Group co-chairs:

 What are each registry operator’s rules for each type of Additional Marketplace RPM it offers (noting that some new gTLD registry operators offer more than one version of a Protected Marks List service)?

 Where a trademark holder uses a Protected Marks List service (e.g. a blocking service) for one class of goods or services, are they able to block another rights-holder who holds the same trademark, but for a different class(es) of goods or services?